stmcculloch/PrusaSlicer-WaveOverhangs/doc/limitations.md

 Short-fiber-reinforced materials such as `GF-PLA` and `CF-PLA` appear especially promising.
 Compared with ordinary PLA, they can help because of:

-- Higher viscosity.
+- Higher viscosity due to fiber filling.
-- Higher thermal conductivity.
+- Higher thermal conductivity leading to faster cooling.
 - Lower coefficient of thermal expansion.
+- Higher rigidity, reducing deflection due to nozzle pressure

-Those three properties all tend to push in a favorable direction for overhang stability.
+These benefits all tend to push in a favorable direction for overhang stability.

 ### What happens above the LaSO matters a lot

-The layers deposited after the laterally supported overhang often matter as much as the overhang path itself.
-The key goal is to build a critical thickness as quickly as possible so the feature can resist bending before residual stresses accumulate too far.
+The layers deposited after the laterally supported overhang often matter as much as the overhang path itself with regard to warping.

 In practice, that suggests:

-- Remove bottom shells above the reclaimed overhang when possible.
+- Remove bottom shells above the overhang when possible.
 - Use the sparsest infill that still makes sense structurally.
 - Prefer `Lightning` infill when available.

 Infill pattern matters too.
 Straight, repetitive paths can contract in a strongly aligned direction and increase curl.
 More distributed or curved patterns spread those contraction directions out more favorably:

+- `Lightning` is especially attractive because it uses sparse seed lines which.
-- `Rectilinear` or other straight-line patterns may encourage curling.
+- `Rectilinear` or other straight-line patterns will encourage curling.
-- `Gyroid` can behave better because its S-shaped paths can partly straighten as they contract.
+- `Gyroid` may also be worth testing because its S-shaped paths may distribute warping stresses more evenly, or even straighten as lines contract.
-- `Lightning` is especially attractive because its branching directions distribute contraction more randomly.

 Related idea: using Hilbert curves in the layers above the LaSO may reduce residual stress enough to lower warping while still allowing multiple solid layers above the overhang.
 Stefan discussed this in a follow-up arc-overhang video: <https://youtu.be/TGa_KvKLDR8?t=455>.